Journal of Autism and Developmental Disorders

-The Journal of Autism and Developmental Disorders is a peer-reviewed medical journal focusing on all aspects of autism spectrum disorders and related developmental disabilities.
-Established in 1971 under the name Journal of Autism and Childhood Schizophrenia, the journal was renamed the Journal of Autism and Developmental Disorders in 1979, and is published by Springer Science+Business Media.
-Authors have the option to make their articles open-access when published, while the journal works to become fully open access.
-The current editor-in-chief is Lynn Kern Koegel (Stanford University).
+The Journal of Autism and Developmental Disorders is a monthly peer-reviewed medical journal covering research on all aspects of autism spectrum disorders and related developmental disabilities.
+The journal was established in 1971 as the Journal of Autism and Childhood Schizophrenia, obtaining its current title in 1979.
+It is published by Springer Science+Business Media and the editor-in-chief is Lynn Kern Koegel (Stanford University).

-Past editors
+Editors-in-chief

-The following persons have been editor-in-chief of this journal:
+The following persons are or have been editor-in-chief: